rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

 - At least **1 MB/s of bandwidth**.
 A full node usually takes around 500 KB/s to 1 MB/s of network traffic, depending on your settings.
 - **No data cap** imposed by your ISP.
 Running a full node will take a lot of data - we have seen reports of over 1 TB per month on chain data alone.
 This can be mitigated somewhat with a few settings tweaks to the ETH clients, but as a rule of thumb, don't run a full node if your Internet plan comes with a monthly data cap.
 - **Stable electricity**.
 For the same reason as needing a stable Internet connection, you also want to have reliable power.
 This can be mitigated with a large UPS (backup battery) to deal with short blackouts.
 - A **computer** with sufficient specs.
-This is pretty flexible because it *really* depends on what eth1 and eth2 client you use, and what settings you configure them with.
+This is pretty flexible because it *really* depends on what Execution (ETH1) and Consensus (ETH2) client you use, and what settings you configure them with.
 The computer can be a local machine, or it can be a Virtual Private Server (VPS) hosted in the cloud.
 Read below for some more information on those two options, and how to decide which is best for you.

 The following are considered *minimum* requirements:
   - Linux or macOS Operating System